zouhour-guiras/Spring-School-Docs/docs/Chapter 2.md

 Order of appearance of the rules in the CSS

-=> 2 rules with the same specificity: the last one will be applied
+&rarr; 2 rules with the same specificity: the last one will be applied

 **Example: Color will have the final value Blue**